jthacker/terseparse/readme.md

 ```

 ### Argument Namespace

 Unlike argparse, arguments are stored in a unique namespace under args.ns.
 This is done to avoid conflicts between existing methods in args and parameter
 values being parsed (e.g. .keys() would conflict with a keys parameter).

 ### Debugging

 Terseparse argument parsing can be debugged by passing in --terseparse-debug
 as the first argument.
 It must be the first argument so that the parsing of the rest
 of the arguments can take place as they are parsed.

+## Development

+### Release

+- Bump the version in `terserparsse/version.py`.
+- Merge to master.
+- Push the corresponding tag.
+- Github actions pushes to pypi.